Governance

 • Decentralization of main raw material procurement (selection of production locations based on the concept of local production for local consumption)

-• Decentralization of product storage according to storage function (instruments, maintenance parts, room temperature storage reagents, cold storage reagents, and hazardous reagents)
+• Decentralization of product storage in accordance with storage function (instruments, maintenance parts, room temperature storage reagents, cold storage reagents, and hazardous reagents)

-• Creating mutual supply systems within the factories, and securing alternative routes for transportation of products
+• Creation of mutual supply systems within the factories, and securing alternative routes for transportation of products

-• Prioritizing important products for supply to medical institutions
+• Prioritization of important products for supply to medical institutions

-• Introduction of a tool (cloud system for disaster prevention information) to share crisis information between the Company and raw material suppliers so the Company can promptly take measures against highly urgent risks such as a natural disaster, fire, or accident occurring on the supplier side
+• Introduction of a structure to share crisis information between the Company and raw material suppliers so the Company can promptly take measures against highly urgent risks such as a natural disaster, fire, or accident occurring on the supplier side

-• Providing rules and manuals for disaster response and conducting regular disaster drills
+• Provision of rules and manuals for disaster response and conducting regular disaster drills

 • Introduction of an employee safety confirmation system